antononcube/Raku-DSL-Bulgarian/README-work.md

 ### Utilities preparation

-Since the beginning of the work on translation of the computational DSLs into programming code it was clear that some the required code transformations have to be automated.
+Since the beginning of the work on translation of the computational DSLs into programming code it was clear that some of the required code transformations have to be automated.

 While doing the preparation work -- and in general, while the DSL-translation work matured -- it became clear that there are several directives to follow: